loqusion/typix/docs/api/derivations/build-typst-project.md

 # buildTypstProject

-A derivation for compiling a Typst project.
+Returns a derivation for compiling a Typst project.

 If you want to build to the project directory, use [`buildLocalTypstProject`](build-local-typst-project.md) instead.